Balance: An Overlooked Element of Fitness?

 In addition to realizing how good (or bad) your balance is, you'll discover how active the small muscles in your foot, ankle, and lower leg are during this drill: they are working hard to maintain your balance.
 This is good; these are the muscles you want to train.

-Next, to improve the strength of the larger leg muscles involved in balance, attempt to touch the ground (with your fingertips) while balancing on 1 leg.
-This can be done in 2 ways:
+Next, to improve the strength of the larger leg muscles involved in balance, consider these exercises:

-• Waist bends: First, stand on 1 leg and get balanced.
-Now, bend forward at the waist and touch your fingers to the ground in front of you while swinging your other leg straight out behind you.
+First, stand on 1 leg and get balanced.
+Now, bend forward at the waist and touch your fingers to the knee of your supporting leg, then straighten up.
+As you develop better balance and better leg strength, see if you can reach your shin, then, your ankle, then, all the way to the ground in front of you.
+To maintain your balance, swing your other leg straight out behind you.
 (This motion resembles what golfers do when they reach in the cup to retrieve their ball.)
 Be careful if you have low back problems.
 You can also reach down to the side while swinging your free leg out to the opposite side.
 This drill is easy to do once, but try to do 10 in a row without putting your other foot on the ground.

 Here are some tips: Keep your arms and free leg as close to your body center as possible.
 This drill is a lot easier if you keep your free leg close to the other, as opposed to swinging it out wide.
 If you swing your free leg out wide in an attempt to maintain your balance, you will overcorrect and start to wobble.

 This exercise requires a lot of strength in the quads.
 If you do it for a few days, you'll be amazed at how fast you will improve not only the strength of your thighs, but, also, how your balance will improve.
-See if you can do 6-10 reps in a row (ie., do not put your other foot back on the ground until you have touched the floor 6-10 times).
+See if you can do 6-10 reps in a row.
 If your thighs are screaming after only 4-5 reps, then stop.
 You can always do more next week.

 First, stand on the BOSU® ball with both legs, shoulder-width apart.
+NOTE: If you've never used a BOSU ball before, do this with a personal trainer or spotter!
 Keep your arms at your sides.
-For some people, even this will be challenging.
+For some people, even this will be difficult.
 Then, as you get used to it, add the following elements to make it more challenging:

 • Move your arms into different positions while attempting to stand motionless: move both arms out front, both arms pointing to one side, etc.